Frequently Asked Questions

 Why are you so inexpensive?

-We have built our reputation on the belief if we offer an excellent service at a fair price, we will be successful.
+We have built our reputation over the last 15 years on the belief that if we offer an excellent service at a fair price we will be successful.
 We own our 6,000 square foot warehouse site and showroom, so we do not need to pay expensive rent.
 Over 80% of our new customers come to us because a previous customer has recommended them, so we spend very little on advertising.
-Our warehouse enables us to buy bulk from stove manufacturers at substantially discounted prices.
-We share the benefits of our very low overheads and the savings we make with our customers.
-This is why we can provide a high quality modern Ecodesign and DEFRA approved (for smokeless areas), wood burning and multi fuel stove, all the installation accessories normally necessary and installation by one of our teams of HETAS and OFTEC registered engineers for only £999 + vat.
+Our warehouse enables us to buy bulk from stove manufacturers and stove installation accessory manufactures at substantially discounted prices.
+We share the benefits of our low overheads and our low costs with our customers.
+This is why we can provide a high quality modern Ecodesign and DEFRA approved (for smokeless areas) wood burning and multi fuel stove, all the installation accessories normally necessary and installation by one of our teams of HETAS and OFTEC registered engineers for only £999 + vat.

-Can I save money buying a stove and then pay someone else to install it?
+Can I save money buying a stove Online and paying someone to install it?

-If you buy a stove and then have someone else install it, if it doesn’t work correctly after installation or several months later, the company who supplied the stove can blame the installer and the installer can blame the company who supplied the stove.
-This can make it impossible to get a refund from either party.
-Unfortunately, the only way to resolve this type of problem may be to buy a replacement stove from a company that will supply and install the new stove.
+If you buy a stove Online and then pay someone else install it, if it doesn’t work correctly (after installation or several months later), the Online stove retailer can blame the installer and the installer can blame the Online retailer.
+This can be a nightmare making it impossible to get a refund from the stove retailer or the installer.
+The only way to resolve this common problem could be to pay a reputable stove company to remove the existing stove and then supply & install a replacement stove.

-GATFire can supply a high quality stove, all of the installation accessories normally required and our HETAS and OFTEC registered engineers will expertly install the stove for only £999 +vat = £1,198.80.
+We can supply a high quality stove (£700 RRP), all of the installation accessories normally required and one of our teams of HETAS and OFTEC registered installers' will expertly install the stove for only £999 +vat = £1,198.80

 What are Ecodesign compliant stoves?